dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 When using `dotnet new` to create a new project, one of the first things I noticed missing from the project was a solution file.
-Given that `new` usually creates a single project, a solution file isn't necessary.
+Given that `new` usually creates a single project, a solution file isn't always necessary.
 However, if you end up creating several projects or are working with someone using Visual Studio, having a solution file becomes more useful.
-It turns out that this is an easy problem to solve as `dotnet new` has a command to create solution files.
+I was pleased to learn that `dotnet new` can generate solution files as well.

 ```bash
 dotnet new console -n SolutionDemo